kuldeepkd13/Scraper/README.md

 To run the scraper, execute the following command in the terminal: `node index.js`.

 ## 5. Functionality:
 The scraper first fetches the search results page of Amazon-IN for laptops and extracts the URLs of individual product pages.
-It then visits each product page to extract details such as SKU ID, product name, price, brand, delivery information, etc. The extracted data is written to a gzip compressed NDJSON file named `products.gz`.
+It then visits each product page to extract details such as SKU ID, product name, price, brand, delivery information, etc. The extracted data is then organized and written to a gzip compressed NDJSON file.
+Each file is uniquely named with a timestamp in the format `products_<timestamp>.gz`, where `<timestamp>` represents the current date and time in UTC format.
+This ensures that each run of the scraper generates a new and unique file containing structured data in NDJSON format, making it easy to parse and analyze the scraped information programmatically.

 ## 6. Error Handling: